 J-man (age 11) recently discovered a song called “It’s Raining Tacos.”
 (You can check it out here.)
-I think my guys would love it if it rained tacos–they request them every week when I’m meal planning!
+I think our family would love it if it rained tacos–they request them every week when I’m meal planning.

-Because we grow and dry a lot of our own herbs, I thought it would be fun to try and make my own taco mix.
+Because we grow and dry a lot of our own herbs, I thought it would be fun to make my own taco mix.
 That way, I know exactly what’s in it (no MSG or fillers, for example) and I can make it hot or mild, depending on our tastes.

 It took a few tries (including some 4-alarm spicy fails!), and we ended up with this as our favorite combination of flavor and spice.

 Homemade Taco Seasoning Mix

 This makes enough seasoning mix for 1 pound of hamburger or ground turkey.

 2 tablespoons chili powder (store-bought or homemade)